February Temperatures

 Statewide Spatial Anomalies

-Data from the Delaware Environmental Observing System (DEOS) show that temperature departures varied across the State, with generally small positive or negative anomalies depending on the specific location (Figure 3).
-A significant snowfall event took place on February 11th with over six inches of snow falling over much of southern Delaware with totals decreasing from south to north (Figure 4).
+Data from the Delaware Environmental Observing System (DEOS) show that temperatures were uniformly cold across the State, with many locations seeing negative departures of between 3o F and 4o F (Figure 4).
+A significant snowfall event took place across Delaware on February 22nd, dropping over 10 inches of snow across much of the southern one-half of the State, with a maximum of 15.5” recorded in Dagsboro, DE (Figure 5).

 National Anomalies